AvaRat/camper_controller/README.md

 Ideally I would like to use github pipelines to create BOM from PCB design files.
 Also somehow linking pin assignment from Kicad into C code would be great.

-Besides those setup related points.
-The project is still in the early phase and requires some time to bring it to working prototype phase.
+Besides, the project is still in the early phase and requires some time to bring it to working prototype phase.